 Beyond the door a magnificent flight of steps: the "Scala Regia".
-Built by Sangallo the Junior in the early XVIth century it was restored by Gian Lorenzo Bernini for Pope Alexander VII.
+Built by Antonio da Sangallo the Younger in the early XVIth century it was restored by Gian Lorenzo Bernini for Pope Alexander VII.

 The focal point of the perspective is the coat of arms of Alexander VII.
-Unfortunately from St. Peter's square one can see little of it and the Swiss guard cannot be bribed.
+Unfortunately from the Colonnade one can see little of it and the Swiss guard cannot be bribed.

 XIXth century engraving showing Scala Regia

 To have an idea of what is behind the Swiss guard we may have a look at this old print.
-On the right there is a painting by Raphael and after that the statue of the Vision of Emperor Constantine before the Battle of Ponte Milvio by Bernini.
+On the right there is a tapestry based on a cartoon by Raphael and after that the statue of the Vision of Emperor Constantine before the Battle of Ponte Milvio by Bernini.
 This statue and the Scala Regia were printed on the 50.000 Liras note, as shown in the icon at the top of this page (Lira was the Italian currency prior to the move to Euro).

 Coat of arms of Pope Alexander VII

-The only real way to have a look at the coat of arms of Alexander VII is from the Portico of St. Peter's.
+The only real way to have a look at the central section of Scala Regia is from the Portico of S. Pietro.
 On the right one immediately sees the statue of Constantine, but once you try to have a closer look, a warden immediately tells you that you should stop.
-Thankfully one morning the warden wasn't there for a short time and I managed to take this photo which shows Bernini's masterpiece.
+Thankfully one morning the warden wasn't there for a short time and I managed to take some photos.

-The statue of Constantine by Bernini shows the emperor in the traditional episode of the cross appearing to him before the battle of Ponte Milvio.
+The statue of Constantine by Bernini shows the Emperor in the traditional episode of the cross appearing to him before the battle of Ponte Milvio.
 Behind the statue a drape painted in red and gold (made in stucco) emphasizes the movement of the horse and the pictorial effect of the monument.
 The statue was completed in 1668, after the death of Pope Alexander VII.
 In 1665 Bernini visited Paris at the request of King Louis XIV and in 1667 he was commissioned an equestrian statue of the king in the same posture as that of Constantine which was known because Bernini had already made some terracotta models of it.
 After a long period of neglect in 1988 a lead copy of the statue was placed at the entrance of the Louvre Museum.

-The statue of Constantine was matched in the Portico of St Peter's by a statue of Charlemagne (who was crowned in St Peter's in 800).
+The statue of Constantine was matched in the Portico by a statue of Charlemagne (who was crowned in S. Pietro in 800).
 This too is a very complex

 monument with a combination of sculpture and painting and a sophisticated perspective.
-It was built during the pontificate of Pope Clement XI, whose
+It was commissioned by Pope Clement XI,